 As the body uses dietary protein for tissue production, there is a net gain of protein (positive nitrogen balance).
 During catabolic states (eg, starvation, infections, burns), more protein may be used (because body tissues are broken down) than is absorbed, resulting in a net loss of protein (negative nitrogen balance).
 Nitrogen balance is best determined by subtracting the amount of nitrogen excreted in urine and feces from the amount of nitrogen consumed.

 Of the 20 amino acids, 9 are essential amino acids (EAAs); they cannot be synthesized and must be obtained from the diet.
 All people require 8 EAAs; infants also require histidine.

 The weight-adjusted requirement for dietary protein correlates with growth rate, which decreases from infancy until adulthood.
-The daily dietary protein requirement decreases from 2.2 g/kg in 3-mo-old infants to 1.2 g/kg in 5-yr-old children and to 0.8 g/kg in adults.
-Protein requirements correspond to EAA requirements (see Table: Essential Amino Acid Requirements in mg/kg Body Weight).
+The daily dietary protein requirement decreases from 2.2 g/kg in 3-month-old infants to 1.2 g/kg in 5-year-old children and to 0.8 g/kg in adults.
+Protein requirements correspond to EAA requirements (see table Essential Amino Acid Requirements).
 Adults trying to increase muscle mass need very little extra protein beyond the requirements in the table.